 Brief Timeline of Yorba Linda and High Density Housing

-2005 – YL Planning Commission approves development with 114 units of senior housing on Lakebed property – denied by YL City Council
+2005 – YL Planning Commission approves development with 114 units of senior housing on 4.9 acres adjacent to the Lakebed – denied by YL City Council

 2006 – Measure B – Yorba Linda Right-To-Vote Amendment passed

-2007 – ETCO Development proposes 8 single-family homes on the Lakebed property – rejected
+2007 – ETCO Homes proposes 8 single-family homes on 4.9 acres adjacent to the Lakebed – rejected

 2008 – SB 375 – Climate Control Law passed